Erwin Chemerinsky: Professional career

-Helped draft the Constitution of Belarus.

-Helped found the Progressive Jewish Alliance.

-National Advisory Board Co-Chair of the UC Free Speech Center.

-Named to Los Angeles District Attorney George Gascón's transition team in 2020.

-Chosen as the 2021-2022 President of the Association of American Law Schools.
+He is the National Advisory Board Co-chair of the UC Free Speech Center.
+He was appointed to Los Angeles District Attorney George Gascón's transition team in 2020.
+He was the President of the Association of American Law Schools for the term spanning 2021–2022.

 Legal thought

 Chemerinsky supports gun control and disagreed with the decision in District of Columbia v.
 Heller.
 He thinks that even if an individual's right to bear arms exists, the District of Columbia was justified in restricting that right because it believed that the law would lessen violence.
 George Will specifically mentioned and responded to Chemerinsky's argument in a column that ran four days later.

 Chemerinsky believes that Roe v.
 Wade was correctly decided.
 He says, "Judicial activism is the label for the decision that people don't like."
 He also believed that gay marriage should be legal many years prior to the decision in Obergefell v.
 Hodges.

 Chemerinsky also represents a client held at the Guantanamo Bay detention center.
 He supports affirmative action.
 In January 2017, Chemerinsky, along with other high-profile lawyers, sued President Donald Trump for refusing to "divest from his businesses".

 In an opinion piece following the 2020 presidential election, Chemerinsky wrote that "the Electoral College makes no sense as a way for a democracy to choose a president."
 He writes that it was intentionally designed to be anti-democratic and came about as part of "compromises concerning slavery that were at the core of the Constitution's drafting and ratification."

 In a New York Times op-ed in August 2021, Chemerinsky argued that California's recall process is unconstitutional.
+This process called for a two-part ballot, with a yes-no question on whether to remove the governor from office, and then second question to select the candidate to replace the governor, with the governors name absent from that ballot.
+Chemerinsky argued that a governor receiving just below 50% support in the first question could be removed and replaced by a candidate receiving a much smaller plurality in the second question.
+This would replace a sitting governor with a candidate that received fewer votes than they did in the same election.
 Chemerinsky wrote, "[The court] could simply add Mr. Newsom’s name on the ballot to the list of those running to replace him.
 That simple change would treat his supporters equally to others and ensure that if he gets more votes than any other candidate, he will stay in office".